kristiehuang/kristiehuang.github.io/more-on-me.markdown

 So I’m a pretty visual learner and thinker.
 To me, someone’s favorite color says a lot about them.
 Coral-red #ff9980 is my favorite color—it’s bright, energetic, and powerfully feminine.
 My friends call it “Kristie red” :)

+### My thoughts on crypto:

+Vanessa Slavich from Celo breaks crypto down into three camps: [“get rich quick, libertarians, and social change”](https://link.medium.com/wMcJmALc68).
+I’m personally, like Vanessa, most excited about the latter — financial inclusion & accessibility made possible by DeFi.
+In 2020, billions of people across the globe have access to a mobile phone but don’t have access to crossborder financial systems.

+Beyond financial accessibility though, I think there are some really exciting projects using blockchain to push the boundaries of everything that we know.
+Off the top of my head, I’m thinking about projects like Alex Masmej’s self-tokenization; Foundation using crypto as a new revenue vehicle for creators; Dharma building a neobank on top of Compound.
+We’re able to redefine what it means to own something and what it means to have money.

+But, despite all the cool things being currently worked on, there’s so much more work to be done.
+We can’t have widespread crypto adoption without important work done in user experience — to this day, crypto’s understood to the layman & laywoman as nothing but a volatile commodity and a payment vehicle for illegal marketplaces.
+And for those just starting to explore crypto, technical jargon like [“gas”, “seed phrases”, and “non-custodial”](https://www.dharma.io/) scare beginners away.
+From a regulatory standpoint, Libra’s still absolutely pushing the envelope by building a whole new payment rail from scratch.
+Smart contract exploits happen all the time.
+[Financial inclusion can’t happen unless the people building these systems are diverse.](#she256) (And we still don’t know who Satoshi is.)
+I think, for the time being at least, that this is where I want be.

 ### On tech:

 I almost went to art school.
 I got to 25k/50k words in my NaNoWriMo novel in my 7th grade.
 Then I nearly became an international relations / economics major (thank you, [YYGS](https://globalscholars.yale.edu/international-affairs-globalization)!).
 I was never a ~tech~ person & won’t ever be fully tech to the core.